collabora/gst-python-ml/README.md

 # GStreamer Python ML

-This project provides Python base classes and GStreamer elements supporting a broad range of ML features.
+This project provides a pure Python ML framework for upstream GStreamer, supporting a broad range of ML vision and language features.

 Supported functionality includes: